spacestation/spacestation/README.md

 ## Who're our clients?

-- Small/Medium sized company with a big idea.
+- _Well funded_ companies with a big idea.
+They understand the value-add of a specialized team vs. a generic tech-for-hire.
-- A business solving real problems, who's in-need of a specialized engineering team to bring your product to life.
+- Businesses solving _real problems_.
+They have a pressing problem and need team to bring the idea to life.
-- You drive the product, we make it happen.
+- You drive the product, we _make it happen_.

 ## Why us